Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: H older continuity of the extremal functions

 Now, we can choose $r = \de^{\eps}$ with $\eps = \mu/(q+1)$ to conclude that

-Hence, the H\"older continuity of $V_E$ follows from the identity \eqref{eq:identity}.
+Hence, the H\"older continuity of $V_K$ follows from the identity \eqref{eq:identity-LV}:

-Conversely, assume $V_E$ is $\mu$-H\"older continuous on $\bP^n$ and $E$ has a uniform density in capacity.
-Let $a\in E$ and fix a ball $B= B(a,r_0)$ as in (a).
+Conversely, assume $V_K$ is $\mu$-H\"older continuous on $\bP^n$ and $K$ has a uniform density in capacity.
+Let $a\in K$ and fix a ball $B:= B(a,r_0)$ as in the proof of Theorem~\ref{thm:characterization-c}-(c).
 By the comparisons between the extremal functions \eqref{eq:weight-vs-unweight} and \eqref{eq:identity}, we have for $0<r<r_0$,

 The right hand side can be estimated by Corollary~\ref{cor:sharp-Holder-norm}-(a) and the uniform density in capacity as follows.
-For ${\rm dist}(z, a) \leq \de \leq \de_0$,
+We have for ${\rm dist}(z, a) \leq \de \leq \de_0$,

 Observe also that where $\rho(x) = \min_{B(a,r)} \rho$.
 Altogether we obtain for every $0<r\leq r_0$,

 Choosing $r = r_0\de^\frac{\mu}{3+q}$ we conclude that $L_{K\cap B}(z) \leq C \de^\frac{\mu}{3+q}/r_0^2$.
 Notice that the constant $C= C(A, c_3)$ is independent of the point $a$ and $r$.
 The proof of the necessary condition in (b) follows. \end{proof}